cloudnative-pg/postgres-containers/README.md

 - Postgres Failover Slots
 - pgvector
 - All Locales
+- LLVM JIT support
+  - For PostgreSQL 17 and earlier: included in the main PostgreSQL packages, also available in `minimal` images
+  - From PostgreSQL 18 onwards: provided by the separate `postgresql-MM-jit` package

 Standard images are identifiable by the `standard` tag in their names, such as:
 `17.6-standard-trixie`.